MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 This article discusses the steps that Microsoft takes to help keep your dashboards secure and private.

-This information will be particularly valuable for those who have prior experience with the Azure Data Explorer Web UI and are interested in learning about Microsoft's approach to safeguarding stored assets associated with [Azure Data Explorer Dashboards](https://dataexplorer.azure.com/dashboards).
+This information is useful for Azure Data Explorer Web UI users with prior experience who want to learn about Microsoft's approach to safeguarding assets stored by [Azure Data Explorer Dashboards](https://dataexplorer.azure.com/dashboards).

 ## Our commitment